Getting Started Guide

 Step 1: Set up your ONID (OSU Network Identification)

-This account is required to register for classes, access Blackboard (your online classes), and provides you with your university email address.
+This account is required to register for classes, access Canvas (your online classes), and provides you with your university email address.
 Your ONID email is your official OSU email, billing notification and all other OSU communications will be sent there.
 Be sure to check it regularly.
 To set up your ONID account, check out the ONID sign-up instructions for details.

 Note: OSU ID Cards are optional for online students.
 If you plan on using higher education facilities throughout the nation, or wish to receive student discounts, it could be beneficial to have one.
 The ID Center will mail non-photo ID cards to admitted OSU students – visit the ID Center's website for more information.